Is Sombra Weak? Is Sombra Bad? No, YOU ARE: A Second Guide to Sombra

 6. "Pros don't play her, so she isn't good!"

-Well, here you'd be completely wrong, since they do play her (FaZe used her in the monthly melee on Anubis and Hollywood.
-Fnatic used her successfully in 2CP attack at Dreamhack) and I have another point to make.
+Well, here you'd be completely wrong, since they do play her (FaZe used her in the monthly melee on Anubis and Hollywood, Fnatic used her successfully in 2CP attack at Dreamhack adn Complexity play her almost every match) and I have another point to make.

 Strategies on pro level develop over time.
 It takes months to test a new hero and its synergy with the old cast, when even 1 change makes the whole lineup perform in a totally different way - and that's with not taking counters, maps and modes into account.